pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 -----------

 A :class:`~eventsourcing.dcb.persistence.DCBEventStore` encapsulates both a :ref:`mapper <DCB Mapper>` and a :ref:`recorder <DCB Recorders>`.
-It has methods for reading and appending tagged decisions.
+It has methods for reading and appending events.

-The :func:`~eventsourcing.dcb.persistence.DCBEventStore.read` method returns an iterator of matching tagged events.
+The :func:`~eventsourcing.dcb.persistence.DCBEventStore.read` method returns an iterator of matching events.
 The optional ``cb`` parameter is a consistency boundary for selecting events.
 The argument can be either a list of selectors, or an individual selector.
 The optional ``after`` parameter is a sequence number after which events will be read.

-The :func:`~eventsourcing.dcb.persistence.DCBEventStore.append` method has an ``events`` parameter, which is a list of tagged decisions.
+The :func:`~eventsourcing.dcb.persistence.DCBEventStore.append` method has an ``events`` parameter, which is a list of events.
 The optional ``cb`` parameter is a consistency boundary for detecting conflicting events.
 The argument can be either a list of selectors, or an individual selector.
 The optional ``after`` parameter represents a sequence number after which conflicting events will be detected.